ewfx/gaidp-neural-nomads/README.md

 *   **Chainlit:** Utilized for creating a interactive conversational interface that facilitates smooth interactions between users and the system.

-*   **Gemini API:** Integrated to generate profiling rules and SQL queries for validation and natural language explanations for flagged transactions, enhancing transparency and understanding.
+*   **Gemini:** Integrated to generate profiling rules and SQL queries for validation and natural language explanations for flagged transactions, enhancing transparency and understanding.

 *   **Scikit-learn:** Employed for implementing machine learning models, specifically the Isolation Forest algorithm for detecting anomalies.

-*   **FastAPI:** Used to build a high-performance backend API that efficiently handles data processing and requests.
+*   **FastAPI:** Used to build a high-performance python based backend API that efficiently handles data processing and requests.

 *   **React:** Implemented for developing a responsive and interactive frontend interface.